 Vein disease is a common and progressive medical condition that affects millions of adults.
-It occurs when the veins in the legs are not functioning properly, leading to poor blood flow back to the heart.
+It occurs when the veins in the legs are not functioning properly, making it harder for blood to flow efficiently back to the heart.
+Over time, this can lead to visible veins, swelling, heaviness, discomfort, and more serious complications if left untreated.
+At Veins and Wellness Medical Group, we provide modern, minimally invasive evaluation and treatment for venous disease with a personalized, medically guided approach.

 Chronic Venous Insufficiency (CVI)